 \section{Introduction}

 A central goal of astrophysics is to unveil the formation and evolution of the first galaxies in the Universe \citep{Stark16, Adamo24}.
-The luminosity function (LF), or number density of galaxies as a function of luminosity/magnitude, is a key statistic for this.
-In particular, at high-redshift ($z>5$), observations of rare, luminous galaxies at the bright end ($L > L^{\ast}$) of the UV LF provide key insight into astrophysical effects such as feedback and dust build-up \citep[e.g.,][]{Bowler15, Finkelstein22_agn, Nikopoulos24, Algera25}.
-Degree-scale ground-based imaging has been central to discovering and characterising these rare, luminous Lyman-break galaxies (LBGs), so-called because of their strong redshifted Lyman-$\alpha$ spectral break at $\lambda_{\rm rest}=1216\,\AA$ \citep{Guhathakurta90, Steidel96}.
-Near-infrared (NIR) surveys such the Ultra Deep Survey (UDS) field of the UKIRT Infrared Deep Sky Survey \citep[UKIDSS,][]{Lawrence07} and UltraVISTA \citep{ultravista} enabled the means to discover rare $L>L^{\ast}$ LBG candidates at $z>5$ \citep{McLure09, Bowler12}.
-Subsequent ground-based studies have confirmed a double-power law (DPL) LF with little evolution in the bright end at $z=6$--$10$ \citep[][hereafter \citetalias{Varadaraj23}]{Bowler14, Ono18, Stefanon19, Bowler20, harikane22, Kauffmann22, Donnan23, Varadaraj23}.
-The \textit{Hubble} Space Telescope (HST) has placed strong complementary constraints on the faint end ($L < L^{\ast}$, \citealt{McLure13}; \citealt[]{Finkelstein15}, hereafter \citetalias{Finkelstein15}; \citealt{Bouwens21}, hereafter \citetalias{Bouwens21}).
-However, both ground-based telescopes and HST can only probe out to $\lambda = 2\,\micron$, placing a barrier at $z=10$.
-The unparalleled NIR capabilities of JWST substantially advanced the redshift frontier, revealing an abundance of luminous blue galaxies and a markedly slow evolution of the UV LF over the redshift range $z=10$--$14$ \citep[e.g.,][]{Donnan23, McLeod24, Adams24, Chemerynska24, Whitler25, harikane24}.
+The luminosity function (LF), or number density of galaxies as a function of luminosity/magnitude, is a key statistic for this endeavour.
+In particular, at high redshift ($z>5$), observations of rare, luminous galaxies at the bright end ($L > L^{\ast}$) of the UV LF provide key insight into astrophysical effects such as feedback and dust build-up \citep[e.g.][]{Bowler15, Finkelstein22_agn, Nikopoulos24, Algera25}.
+Degree-scale ground-based imaging has been central to discovering and characterising these rare luminous Lyman-break galaxies (LBGs), so-called because of their strong redshifted Lyman-$\alpha$ spectral break at $\lambda_{\rm rest}=1216\,\AA$ \citep{Guhathakurta90, Steidel96}.
+Near-infrared (NIR) {ground-based} surveys such the Ultra Deep Survey (UDS) field of the UKIRT Infrared Deep Sky Survey \citep[UKIDSS,][]{Lawrence07} and UltraVISTA \citep{ultravista} have provided the means to discover rare $L>L^{\ast}$ LBG candidates at $z>5$ \citep{McLure09, Bowler12}.
+Subsequent ground-based studies have confirmed a double power law (DPL) LF with little evolution in the bright end at $z=6$--$10$ \citep[][hereafter \citetalias{Varadaraj23}]{Bowler14, Ono18, Stefanon19, Bowler20, harikane22, Kauffmann22, Donnan23, Varadaraj23}.
+The \textit{Hubble} Space Telescope (HST) has allowed strong complementary constraints to be placed on the faint end ($L < L^{\ast}$, \citealt{McLure13}; \citealt[]{Finkelstein15}, hereafter \citetalias{Finkelstein15}; \citealt{Bouwens21}, hereafter \citetalias{Bouwens21}).
+However, ground-based telescopes and HST can only probe out to $\lambda = 2\,\micron$, placing a barrier at $z=10$.
+The unparalleled NIR capabilities of JWST have substantially advanced the redshift frontier, revealing an abundance of luminous blue galaxies and a markedly slow evolution of the UV LF over the redshift range $z=10$--$14$ \citep[e.g.][]{Donnan23, McLeod24, Adams24, Chemerynska24, Whitler25, harikane24}.
 This has invoked scenarios such as increased star-formation efficiency or Pop.
-III stars \citep{Harikane23jwst}, ejection of dust by radiation-driven outflows \citep{Ferrara23}, and even tension with $\Lambda$CDM \citep{Labbe23}.
-The star-formation histories (SFHs) of some luminous $z\simeq7$ sources can require substantial star formation at $z>9$ \citep[e.g.,][]{Whitler23}.
+III stars \citep{Harikane23jwst}, ejection of dust by radiation-driven outflows \citep{Ferrara23}, and even tension with Lambda cold dark matter \citep[$\Lambda$CDM][]{Labbe23}.
+The star-formation histories (SFHs) of some luminous $z\simeq7$ sources can require substantial star formation at $z>9$ \citep[e.g.][]{Whitler23}.
 This, combined with the slow evolution of the LF, means it is natural to return to the most massive, luminous sources at $z\simeq7$ in order to understand their connection to bright JWST galaxies at $z>10$.